Policies

 Lost Books

 Lost or damaged books must be reported to the media center.
 Parents will be charged a replacement fee for any book that is lost or damaged beyond reasonable use.
-If a lost book is subsequently found, a refund will be issued.
 Students failing to meet their financial obligations will not be issued their report cards.

 Lost and Found